gholt/got/README.md

 Generics" problem of Go, but it's pretty simple and straightforward and has served me well enough for years now.

-I do like approaches others have taken to solve this problem -- especially options like https://github.com/cheekybits/genny -- but I feel like _someday_ Go will have its own solution for the issue and until then, templates are fine for me.
+~I do like approaches others have taken to solve this problem -- especially options like https://github.com/cheekybits/genny -- but I feel like _someday_ Go will have its own solution for the issue and until then, templates are fine for me.~

+**Turns out the genny idea was pestering my mind.
+I like the approach, but wanted something even simpler.
+So I wrote https://github.com/gholt/gastly and am using that now.**

-Since it's just simple text template parsing, you could use GoT for other things too, though I've really just used it for source code.
+Since "got" is just simple text template parsing, you could use it for other things too, though I've really just used it for source code.
 One example where I've used it is https://github.com/gholt/holdme and it's just called from within the package.go file when you use "go generate".